YourCarma/document-parser/README.md

  3. ❗❗❗ Access to `VLM` for Image parsing (**external** or **self-hosted** `VLM`).
  4. `Poetry`

+❗❗❗ Download Docling models in root dir `ml` using:
+`docling-tools models download --all -o ml`

 ### Environments

  * `SERVICE_NAME`- the name of service, e.g. `document-parser`